 O’Brien notes that meeting the Paris Agreement calls for transformations that go beyond technical fixes:

-0:15 The 1.5 degree target from the Paris agreement is a real challenge for society and the types of transformations that we need are going to have to be much more than just technical fixes that address carbon emissions from energy.
-They’re going to have to be, I think, wider and deeper and include really social changes that reduce vulnerability but also allow us to address not just the climate issue but many other human-environment relationships and issues.
+The 1.5° target from the Paris Agreement is a real challenge for society.
+The types of transformations that we need are going to have to be much more than technical fixes that address carbon emissions from energy.
+They have to be wider and deeper, and include social changes that reduce vulnerability but also allow us to address not just the climate issue but many other human-environment relationships and issues.

-5:09 But the real leadership comes when people start to challenge their own assumptions, when they start to question, what is given?
-Why does it have to be this way?
-And I see more and more people that are stepping forward and taking the lead on climate change who maybe would not traditionally be thought of as leaders or think of themselves as leaders, but they are the ones who really are leading the transformations.
-Leadership for adaptation is really helping people to recognise and address that we are going to have climate change impacts, regardless of emissions reductions right now.
+The real leadership really comes when people start questioning their own assumptions, when they question what is given and why does it have to be this way.
+And I see more and more people who are stepping forward, taking the lead on climate change and who would perhaps not traditionally been thought of as leaders or think of themselves as leaders.
+But they are the ones who really are leading the transformations.